 There were six variables identified as hallmarks of a collaborative approach: planning with teachers, teaching cooperatively with teachers, providing in-service to faculty, offering reading incentive activities, developing collections, and managing technology that links the students to the library or to other information resources.
-Each variable was calculated in the same manner as the percentage time spent planning with faculty.
+Survey respondents calculated and reported the percentage of total staff hours per week spent in each type of collaboration for their libraries.